Babs Tierno, M.Ed. – Executive Director

 Leah Creamer - Program Assistant

 Leah grew up in Texas and graduated from the University of North Texas with a B.S. in Applied Behavior Analysis.
-Over the last 10 years she worked as a Registered Behavior Technician in Texas, Colorado, and Tennessee.
-Leah is currently employed by Metro Nashville Public schools as a 1:1 support for a student with autism.
-They are passionate about helping people, and delighted for the opportunity to assist Autism Tennessee’s HelpLine as they earnestly provide resources to individuals and families.
+Over the last 10 years they worked as an RBT in Texas, Colorado, and Tennessee.
+Leah is currently employed by Metro Nashville Public schools as a 1:1 support for an autistic student.
+They are passionate about helping people, and delighted for the opportunity to assist Autism Tennessee’s HelpLine in providing resources to individuals and families.
 In their free time, Leah loves exploring state parks, being creative, and especially making pottery.
 They live in East Nashville with their wife, two dogs, and two cats.

 Kathleen Ferrelli, MS, CCC-SLP - Program Assistant